BonusCloud/BonusCloud-Node/README.md

 枫 https://github.com/haibochu For Openwrt and Lede with MIPS and ARM

-Hikaru Chang https://github.com/hikaruchang For Openwrt with ARM
+Hikaru Chang https://github.com/hikaruchang For Openwrt with ARM and MIPS